View Categories

 Objectives and Intentions Behind India’s Directive Principles of State Policy

-• They, in order to eradicate these evils, set forth in the very preamble, the ideals and objectives to be achieved.
-The intention of the constitution framers was to establish in India a democracy political, economic and social.
+• In order to eradicate these evils, set forth in the very preamble, the ideals and objectives to be achieved.
+The intention of the constitution framers was to establish in India a democracy that was political, economic and social.

-• To achieve this cherished goal, the framers were unanimous to secure to the people practically all the prevailing political, social and economic rights.
-These rights were broadly speaking divided into two categories.
+• To achieve this cherished goal, the framers were unanimous in securing to the people practically all the prevailing political, social and economic rights.
+These rights were, in broad terms, categorized into two groups.

 • Political and Civil Rights